marutypes/TheMallen/README.md

 👋 Hi, I’m Mallory Allen.
-I code sometimes.
+I write a lot of code for various reasons, professional and un.

 Some facts:
 - I drink a lot of coffee :coffee: